 I have worked in a variety of settings including crisis centers, community mental health centers, shelters, and private practice.
 Clients can typically find that I’m laid back and will validate and listen to you when you need to vent and process what is going on in your life, but when you need guidance and someone to take the lead I’m not one to shy away from helping you find the path to healing.
 I see the therapeutic experience through a lens that there are specific markers for what healthy relationships look like and I utilize skills through trauma-focused modalities to help guide us through to those markers and build a strong foundation for your relationship to flourish from.

 I have a B.F.A. in ballet, a B.S. in psychology, and a M.Ed. in clinical mental health counseling from The University of Akron.
 I am currently a licensed professional clinical counselor with supervision designation in the state of Ohio.
-In my spare time, I enjoy running, yoga, cooking, gardening, spending time with family, being outdoors, and playing with our two huskies.
+In my spare time, I enjoy running, yoga, cooking, gardening, spending time with family, being outdoors, and playing with our two dogs.